brycehazen/PythonETLThings/ParishSync/ReadMe.md

 - `removePhones.py`: BEFORE importing into Raiser's Edge, this filters and removes phone-related entries from `RE_Data.csv` based on the data in `PhoneConsID.csv`
 - `CombineExceptions.py`: AFTER improting into Raiser's Edge, "New Import Control-Summary Report" is created and needs to be saved as `New Import Control-Summary Report.csv` this then appends them to `updated_RE_Data.csv` outputting `RE_DataWithExceptions.csv`.

+## Overview
+- **You will need two csv files to start**:
+1. `RE_data.csv` - This comes from [ReTestCases](https://github.com/brycehazen/PythonETLThings/tree/main/ReTestCases)
+2. `PhoneConsID.csv` - This comes from SQL and has all Phones/Emails currently in Raiser's Edge.
+- **Genral Steps**:
+1. Place both csv listed above into the same folder as both scripts, as well as any other csv generated throughout the process.
+2. Run `removePhones.py` - This will output `updated_RE_Data.csv`.
+3. Import `updated_RE_Data.csv` into RE ensuring "Import Control-Summary Report" is created and saved as a csv.
+4. Run `CombineExceptions.py` - This will output `updated_RE_DataWithExceptions.csv`
+5. Run `removePhones.py` once more to update `PhoneConsID.csv` with any new phone numbers that weren't already in `PhoneConsID.csv`
+6. Fix exceptions in `updated_RE_DataWithExceptions.csv` and import until all exceptions have cleared
 ---

 ## removePhones script